 - Insurance questionnaires;

 - Explanations of benefits; and

 - Any other documents given to you during the doctor of hospital visits

 - The large financial impact of a motorcycle accident adds to the possibility that a court will be required to ensure adequate compensation.
 Contact an attorney and pursue a confidential evaluation of your case if any of the following exist:

 - Significant property damage to your motorcycle; and/or

 - Any fatalities.

 Motorcycle accidents and their accompanying injuries differ from other types of vehicle accidents and they should be handled as such.
-When seeking assistance with your claim, contact an attorney who has experience in litigating with these types of cases.
+When seeking assistance with your claim, contact an experienced Charlotte personal injury attorney who has experience in litigating these types of cases.